greatwhite1969/practical-machine-learning/test.md

 C    0    4 2049    1    0 0.002434275
 D    0    0   11 1918    1 0.006217617
 E    0    0    0    5 2160 0.002309469

 ```

-# Apply Random Forest MOdel to the Testing Dataset
+# Apply Random Forest Model to the Testing Dataset

 The fitted model was applied to the testing data and the resulting predicitons were used to
 construct a confusion matrix.
 ```

 pred_rf <- predict(modFit ,test_final,type = "response")
 table(pred_rf,test_final$classe)